zephinzer/featuris/docs/deploying.md

   zephinzer/featuris:latest;
 ```

-You should be able to check Featuris is up by running:
+You should be able to check Featuris is up by going to http://localhost:3000.

+The `-v` flag indicates that the folder you are at, should be used as the directory for `/app/data/features`, which means the current directory you are at with feature manifests will be mapped to the container's `/app/data/features`.

+Lastly the `-p` flag indicates to expose port 3000 on the host (first '3000') from the container's port 3000 (second '3000')

+To make it run in the background, add a `-d` flag and to make sure it is running, use:

 ```bash
 docker ps